Nolence/flutter_challenges/README.md

 ![](assets/starfield/starfield.gif)

 # Starfield
-A Snake (Worm) Game with custom drawn d-pad, a finite state machine and some red apples.
-No external game engine was used (E.g., no Flame).
+A Snake (Worm) Game with an input sensitive d-pad, a finite state machine and some red apples.
+No external game engine was used -- E.g., no Flame.

 ![](assets/snake_game/snake_game.gif)